Jacob-MacMillan-Software/jacob-macmillan-software.github.io/_posts/2024-04-05-replicating-game.md

 This guide, however, isn't about making video games.
 Instead, it's about making a game replicate.
 If you want to learn to make a video game, this guide is not for you.

+### Intro Draft 2

+I have a lot of experience in video games.
+Both playing, and creating.
+I've played hundreds of games, and developed several, both commercial and just as a hobby.
+Most of the hobby ones aren't open source, and none of the commercial ones are, but a game I worked on for Global Game Jam 2019 is open source, and you can find it on GitHub [here](https://github.com/MrMcGoats/Global-Game-Jam-2019){:target="_blank"} , if you're interested.
+However, the repo for the game engine I used, Angel2D, is archived, and the exact branch seems to no longer exist, so it may be difficult to build the game, if you want to actually play it.

+You can find more information about my commercial projects on my [about](/about){:target="_blank"} page.

+I've worked on both singleplayer games, and multiplayer games.
+I know this is likely an unpopular opinion among game developers, but I personally prefer to make multiplayer games, at least for hobby projects.
+That's what this guide will be about.
+Not making a multiplayer game, but making a game multiplayer.

+### Into Draft 3

+I've worked on many games, both singleplayer and multiplayer.
+You can find them on my [personal GitHub](https://github.com/MrMcGoats/){:target="_blank"}, and information about the commercial projects I've worked on on my [about page](/about){:target="_blank"}.
+I've spent the past 5 years working on video games professionally, and even longer working on them as a hobby.
+I enjoy it.
+It's fun.
+I especially like the more backend aspect of game development.
+I enjoy the less visual aspects of programming in general.
+In that theme, this guide is not about how to make a video game.
+This guide is about how to make a video game replicate.

 ## What is replication

 So, what is replication?
 Simply, in the context of video games, it means cloning the game state of one player to that of another player.
 So, if player A and player B are playing a game together, and player A kills player B's character, it is replication that allows player B to see in his game that he has been killed by player A. Replication is what makes a multiplayer game multiplayer.